Arosteyn/CSA-2025---VAPT-Project/README.md

 All activities were conducted in a **controlled environment with explicit permission**.
 This repository is for **educational purposes only**.
 ICTAK is not responsible for any misuse of the information documented here.

+### 🚀 How to Use
+- Browse phase files for reports
+- Use this repo as a reference for VAPT methodology